eclipse-tractusx/tractusx-edc/edc-extensions/bpn-validation/README.md

 scalability and maintainability.
 Everytime a new participant onboards onto or off-boards from the dataspace, every existing participant would have to either enter new contract definitions, effectively duplicating them, or update *all existing policies*.
 That would be a significant maintenance and migration effort.

+For that reason, the Business Partner Number Policy is marked as deprecated, and is scheduled for removal in EDC 0.6.x.
+Please consider upgrading your environment at your earliest convenience.